werty1001/bemgo/README.md

   // Extnames for search
   extnames: {
-    templates: 'html', // html or pug or twig
+    templates: '.html', // .html or .pug or .twig
-    scripts: 'js',     // only js
+    scripts: '.js',     // only .js
-    styles: 'css'      // css or styl or less or scss or sass },
+    styles: '.css'      // .css or .styl or .less or .scss or .sass },

   // Build structure